Offshore custom software development: Globalization

 New agile and DevOps development models called for a tighter relation between the client and the offshoring provider, making major long-distance offshoring destinations (Russia, India, China) unfit for the job.
 Nearshoring, offshoring to a very nearby country, has gained increasing popularity among the CIO and CTO community.
 The USA is increasing its IT shopping in Latin American countries, and Europe in Poland and other small Eastern European countries such as Lithuania.
 North Korea appeared on the map of IT offshoring destinations, having great engineering resources and an excellent price/quality ratio.

 By 2010, India started to regard China as a threatening competitor.
 In September 2010, the French company Capgemini bought the Brazilian software developer CPM Braxis for $330 million to significantly grow its offshore capacity.
 In November 2010, Hewlett-Packard confirmed a $1 billion investment to develop 6 major offshore centers in Bulgaria, China, Costa Rica, India, Malaysia and the Philippines.

 In 2013, China's offshore software market reached $5.05 billion.
 By 2015, India was considering repatriating most of its outsourcing activities to move to a new generation of automated software development.
 In February 2016, Apple Inc. opened its first offshore software development center in India.

-In 2025, the offshore software development market has grown into a significant global industry valued at over $150 billion, driven by increasing digital transformation initiatives and demand for scalable technology solutions.

-Description

-In software engineering, offshore custom software development consists in offshoring the software development process in a country where production costs are lower, thus decreasing budget spending.

-Offshore software development can include following services: product design and architecture, coding and testing; develops SaaS, Internet/Intranet solutions, e-commerce, CRM, project management and other special web-services (including Web 2.0 solutions).
-Several new Web 2.0 platforms and sites are developed offshore while the entrepreneurs and management is located in Western countries such as US, UK and EU.
-The advantages mostly revolve around better cost-control over the process, which means that there is lower cash-outflow (often the biggest struggle for startups).

-Industry

-International consulting firms include Accenture, Capgemini, Cognizant, HCLTech, IBM Consulting, Infosys and Tata Consultancy Services.